c4pt000/protect-videos-to-know-origin-even-if-unknown/README.md

 # unknown source of video,

-# unseen layer while the video is running
+# unseen layer while the video is running (if this video example was a video broadcast not licensed or authroized by an entity to be transmitted)

 ![s1](https://github.com/c4pt000/webcam-videos-and-static-photo-to-know-origin-even-if-unknown/blob/main/video.gif?raw=true)